Developers API

 4191: Maison Marketing Trade Group — 59.50 SAR (+8.97%)

-The quotes() method accepts up to 50 symbols and counts as a single API request.
+The quotes() method accepts up to 50 identifiers and counts as a single API request.

 5. Market Overview